elasekness/RNASeq_workshop/Day3.md

 * Based on your PCA plot, do you think we have good replicates?
 * How do you think this will influence the number of differentially expressed genes we are able to detect?

-You could also plot the normalized read counts of replicates against each other.
+You could also plot the normalized read counts of replicates against each other in base R.
 Ideally, all points would be close to or on the 45 degree line, indicating a 1:1 ratio of expression between replicates.

 	normalized_counts = counts(dds, normalize=T)